rust-lang/rfcs/text/0000-safer-transmute.md

 #### Requirements on References
 [transmute-references]: #requirements-on-references

 The [restrictions above that apply to transmuting owned values][transmute-owned] also apply to transmuting references.
-However, references carry a few additional restrictions.
+However, references carry a few *additional* restrictions.

-A [sound transmutation] must:
+A [well-defined transmutation] of references must:
  - [preserve or shrink size][reference-size],
  - [preserve or relax alignment][reference-alignment],
  - [preserve or shrink lifetimes][reference-lifetimes],